froggibella/bea-cv/index.md

 - Process data and generate insights for various use cases
 - Stakeholder-management
 - Implement self-service data solutions

+`June 2021 - December 2021`
+__OMICRON electronics GmbH, Erlangen__

+> Software Engineer

+- Research on potential monitoring tools
+- Create dashboard as part of a surveillance system to track and monitor alerts and potential cyber attacks in substations

 `December 2018 - May 2019`
 __data4life gGmbH, Berlin__